aau-claaudia/ailab-docs/docs/support.md

 The platform offers support through the [CLAAUDIA team](https://www.researcher.aau.dk/contact/claaudia).
 We can help you diagnose and resolve general issues you might encounter while using AI Student Cloud.
-For all questions and requests related to the availability, use and troubleshooting of AI Student Cloud, please contact us through the official [AAU service portal](https://www.serviceportal.aau.dk/).
+For all questions and requests related to the availability, use and troubleshooting of AI Student Cloud, please contact us through the official [AAU service portal](https://www.serviceportal.aau.dk/). ==Stjæl fra Sven - noget med, refer to CLAAUDIA...==

 ???+ info "A good practice for asking a question"
     To ensure optimal technical assistance, we advise you follow these recommended practices when submitting questions and requests: